Moving and Packing TipsMoving House With a Dog Without Stress

 Cats mark territory by rubbing cheeks on corners.
 So, when the cleaning detergent or alcohol, that you have applied to the corner of the house evaporates, you can take a blanket, that your cat has previously slept on, or another piece of cloth that was in contact with your pet and rub those same spots again.
 This will establish the territory of your cat’s new kingdom.
 You won’t notice any difference, except in the behaviour of your cat.
 It will start walking around the property more relaxed, wagging its tail slowly.

-Another trick to establish your cat’s territory is to take its used litter and spread it across the garden of your new property.
-This will prevent other cats from coming and fouling in it, and it will also make your own cat feel more at home.
+Another trick to establish your cat’s territory is to take its used litter box and spread its contents across the garden of your new property.
+This will prevent other cats from coming and fouling in it, and it will help your cat feel more at home.
 This is highly beneficial if you are moving house with an outdoor cat.

 Speaking of outdoor cats, right after rehoming such a pet, the question of when to let it roam outside arises.
-Well, you shouldn’t do that until you are sure that your pet is feeling alright inside the house first.
+Keep your cat indoors until you are sure that your pet is feeling alright inside the house.
 You want to be certain that your cat considers this new property to be its new home, so you can rely on it coming back.

 It takes roughly two weeks for a feline to establish the boundaries of its new territory.
 If it is an outdoor cat, you may let it go out even earlier.
 Start by going outside with your cat.
 Don’t carry it outside, just walk out and leave the door behind you open.
 If your cat is ready, it will come to look around.
 Its scent would already be around the garden, thanks to you, spreading the used litter, so your pet should feel right at home.